 Given the opportunity, customers have a lot to say about companies.
 Too much, some might argue.
 After all, it couldn’t be any easier for anyone with internet access to spell out their complaints or praise in excruciating detail for anyone who cares to pay attention.
 And it’s just as simple for that message to become amplified across social media and elsewhere.

 Understandably, that customer input has become extremely valuable.
 It alerts businesses that they’re putting their efforts in the right places, or conversely, that they’ve got some serious thinking to do.

-“Today, a company’s reputation is more important, and accessible, to consumers than ever before,” says Shannon Nash, who recently took on a new position as Chief Accounting Officer with Reputation.com.
+“Today, a company’s reputation is more important, and accessible, to consumers than ever before,” says Shannon Nash, Chief Accounting Officer with Reputation.com.

 “It’s a time of impressive growth for the company and explosive market opportunity, as the relationship between brands and customers has become a two-way conversation,” Nash says.
 Indeed, Reputation.com was named to Inc. magazine’s 2020 list of 5,000 fastest-growing private companies for the second consecutive year, and more than 800 enterprise-class companies ranging from Ford, GM, and Nissan to Kaiser Permanente, Banner Health, and U.S. Bank rely on the organization to manage the opinions voiced by their own customers and beyond.

 Nash explains that Reputation.com now finds itself at the unique intersection of customer experience, brand reputation, and business health, and through its Reputation Experience Management (RXM) platform, it’s helping its business customers transform all those data streams of satisfied and disgruntled bits of customer feedback into revenue.

 Leading in Exceptional Times

 For the previous three years, Nash served as CFO of Insidesource, where she oversaw finance, HR, and legal departments.
 The breadth of that role helped transform her into an operations-focused finance leader.